hhandika/segui/website/docs/gui-usage/general.md

 ### Sequences

 For tasks related to sequence data that already processed.
 The input can also be alignment files.
+We refer the input for these tasks as **standard sequence files**.

 - [Sequence extraction](./sequence-extract)
 - [Sequence ID extraction](./sequence-id)